 We descend and then visit one of the many rose plantations that have made Ecuadorian roses famous all over the world.
 Here we see the different kinds of roses and learn about the whole production process.

-We have lunch before continuing to Baños, the lively pilgrimage town with its famous thermal springs and its beautiful cathedral.
+We have lunch before continuing to Baños, the lively pilgrimage town with its famous thermal springs and its lovely cathedral.

 The highlight of this route is located by Rio Verde, where we take a short walk through the cloud forest to reach the thundering waterfall known as “Pailon del Diablo” (Devil’s cauldron).

-Then, we will enjoy a couple of Ecuador’s traditional sweets, the “Melcocha”, which is soft and chewy candy made from honey or brown sugar for which Baños is famous for, and the “Caña”, or sugar cane juice
+Then, we have the chance to taste some of Ecuador’s traditional sweets, “melcocha”, a soft and chewy candy made from honey or brown sugar for which Baños is famous, and sugar cane juice

 In the afternoon, our tour continues to Riobamba.

-After an early breakfast, our journey takes us to Chimborazo, Ecuador’s highest volcano (6,310 m).
-On the driveway, we will cross a desert-like landscape and see herds of shy vicuñas.
-If your condition permits, you have the opportunity for a short hike at the Edward Whymper hut at 5,000 m.
-Enjoy the great view and unique Andean landscape.
+After an early breakfast, we set off for Chimborazo, Ecuador’s highest volcano (6,310 m).
+Along the way, we will drive through desert-like landscape and spot shy vicuñas.
+If you feel fit enough, there is a chance to have a short hike around Edward Whymper hut (5,000 m).
+You’ll get a great view of this stunning Andean landscape.

-Then, continue through beautiful mountain landscapes to Cuenca to spend the night.
+Our onward drive takes us through beautiful mountain landscapes to the lovely town of Cuenca where we spend the night.

 After breakfast we start our tour of the beautiful colonial city of Cuenca, declared a World Cultural Heritage Site by UNESCO in 1999.

-The promenade along the Rio Tomebamba, the imposing new Cathedral and the daily flower market are just a few of highlights that this city has to offer.
+The promenade along the Rio Tomebamba, the imposing new Cathedral and the daily flower market are just some of the city’s highlights.

-The tour also includes a visit to a workshop and museum of the famous Panama hat.
+The tour also includes a visit to a workshop and museum of the famous Panama hat and a visit the the Pumapungo museum and ruins.

-The afternoon is left free for you to explore this charming and historical city on your own.
+The afternoon is left free for you to explore this charming, historical city on your own.

 After breakfast, we head to the west to cross El Cajas National Park.

-This reserve, although it is mostly above the tree line, has an astounding variety of plant and animal life.
-In addition to rugged ridges and deeply incised, box-shaped valleys, there are nearly 240 different-sized lagoons.
+This reserve, although it is mostly above the tree line, has an amazing variety of plant and animal life.
+As well as rugged ridges and deeply hewn, box-shaped valleys, there are around 240 lagoons of varying sizes.

-We drive through extensive cocoa, bananas, rice, and sugar cane plantations to enter the bustling metropolis of Guayaquil, the largest city in the country.
+We drive through expansive cocoa, bananas, rice, and sugar cane plantations towards the bustling metropolis of Guayaquil, the largest city in the country.

-After the tour we gather in the evening for a farewell dinner at a traditional restaurant.
+After our city walk we get together in the evening for a final farewell dinner at a traditional restaurant.

 End of our services with a transfer out, and/or onward travel.